 This may be rubbing it in, but The Unremembered also prods two of my personal bugbears into lumbering action.
 This is over and above the fact that the female characters are both WombBots (honestly, that's too much to get into right now).

 First, The Unremembered has The Quillescent battling the Quietgiven, Sodalists helping Sheason channel the Ford I'Forza, Ta'Opin venturing to Recityv, Bar'dyn lurking in the Hollows and Maere and Inveterae walking the land.
 Obviously this is a book has no qualms about presenting utter gibberish.
 So why are people smoking 'tobaccom' and drinking 'koffee'?
 In a way, that offends me even more than if people were rolling fresh Ansarl'glk after savoring their morning cup o' Flargler.
-The barrage of apostrophised vocabulary informs me that this is an alien world - so either something is alien ("mmm, fresh Flargler!") or it isn't ("he poked him with a sword").
+The barrage of apostrophised vocabulary informs me that this is an alien world.
+Either something is alien ("mmm, fresh Flargler!") or it isn't ("he poked him with a sword").
 Sneaking in something between the two hints at mind-boggling parallel lingual evolution and/or indicates a total collapse of the imagination.

 Second, there's poetry.
 Damn you, Tolkien.